SophieWDK/sophiewdk.github.io/index.markdown

 <b> </b>
 <b> </b>

-**Here we observe**
+**Observations from the plot**
 - Midday Danger: Despite common fears of late-night crime, the most frequent time for larceny and theft is actually around noon—when crowds are thickest in commercial districts.
 - Twilight Crime Surge: Violent crimes tend to increase between 5 PM and 8 PM, coinciding with rush hour and increased pedestrian traffic.
-- Night Shift Offenders: Drug-related offenses and violent crimes peak between 8 PM and 11 PM, but taper off by early morning.
+- Night Shift Offenders: Drug-related offens and violent crimes peak between 8 PM and 11 PM, but taper off by early morning.

 These patterns reveal how different types of crime operate on distinct schedules.
 According to **Officer Mark Chen** of the SFPD's Crime Analysis Unit, *"The criminal workday begins when yours ends.
 We see larceny specialists working the eating rush while drug dealers take the night shift."*

 Business owners have adapted to these patterns as well. **Maria Gutierrez**, owner of a Mission District bodega, shared her experience: "I used to worry about midnight break-ins, but now I board up at 3 PM—that's when burglars start looking for empty apartments."

-By analyzing these crime patterns, businesses can adjust security measures, residents can make informed decisions, and urban planners can optimize safety strategies.
+By analysing these crime patterns, businesses can adjust security measures, residents can make informed decisions, and urban planners can optimize safety strategies.
 The data-driven approach to crime prevention allows for smarter policing and more proactive community engagement.

----

 ### **A City in Flux**

 Crime in San Francisco is far from static.
 While overall crime has declined over the past two decades, it has shifted locations, changed tactics, and evolved with the times.
 Larceny remains the dominant crime, peaking in busy districts at midday, while violent crimes follow a more nocturnal rhythm.

 Understanding these patterns is crucial not just for law enforcement but for city planners, businesses, and residents who want to stay ahead of emerging crime trends.
 By leveraging historical data, we can make San Francisco safer and more resilient in the face of its ever-changing urban challenges.

+### Behind-The-Scenes Notebook

+This webpage is a project built upon extensive research, data analysis, and coding.
+Click the following link to explore a detailed interactive notebook that offers a behind-the-scenes look: [View the notebook](https://github.com/SophieWDK/sophiewdk.github.io/blob/main/data_analysis/behind_the_scenes_notebook.ipynb).